PK-cod3ch3mist/the-eighth-run/README.md

 Game submission entry for GitHub Game-OFF 2023

-Music themed runner game with power-ups, milestones and retro aesthetic You are in control of a note, escape the hordes of musical notes coming at you and earn exciting powerups on the way.
+Music themed runner game with power-ups, milestones and jazz/relaxing aesthetic You are in control of a note, escape the hordes of musical notes coming at you and earn exciting powerups on the way.

 ## Features